Please Wait

 South Africa

-Major Challenges For PEP Screening in Banking
+Major Challenges For PEP Screening In Banking

-PEP screening in Banks is necessary for AML compliance procedures, but it poses various obstacles.
+PEP screening in banks is necessary for AML compliance procedures, but it poses various obstacles.
 When not appropriately managed, these issues can increase the likelihood of AML violations and reputational harm.
 Key challenges include:

 Inconsistent PEP Definitions

 The lack of a universally accepted definition causes inconsistencies in identifying and monitoring PEPs across jurisdictions.
-FATF has broader criteria for considering any person as PEP, whereas the US, UK, Canada, and other countries have different explanations for PEPs.
+FATF has broader criteria for considering any person as a PEP, whereas the US, UK, Canada, and other countries have different explanations for PEPs.

 Limited Jurisdictional Coverage

-Effective PEP screening must include PEP data from occupied, controversial, or less-recognized territories, however, many vendors ignore these regions, resulting in significant AML risk management gaps.
+Effective PEP screening must include PEP data from occupied, controversial, or less-recognized territories; however, many vendors ignore these regions, resulting in significant AML risk management gaps.

 Ignoring Close Associates